jsenv/jsenv-uneval/readme.md

 - [Node example](#Node-example)
 - [Installation](#Installation)

-## Presentation
+# Presentation

-jsenv/jsenv-uneval github repository publishes `@jsenv/uneval` package on github and npm package registries.

 `@jsenv/uneval` turns a JavaScript value into a string that can be evaluated.
-It exists to overcome `JSON.stringify` limitations but prefer `JSON.stringify` over `uneval` when you can.<br />
+It exists to overcome `JSON.stringify` limitations but prefer `JSON.stringify` over `uneval` when you can.

 ## JSON.stringify limits